-StrongMinds treats depression in African women, empowering them to lead more healthy, productive, and satisfying lives.
+StrongMinds treats depression in African women and adolescents, empowering them to lead more healthy, productive, and satisfying lives.

 BOARD OF TRUSTEES – UNITED STATES

 Elena Anfimova, Treasurer: Elena has spent most of her career in finance.
 After graduating from the University of Pennsylvania’s Wharton School in 2004, her notable roles included serving as a Director for UST, a global digital solutions company, and as the former CEO of Crelia Capital.
 Elena has a robust history of volunteer service with organizations such as Kiva, New York Cares, and Razom, a disaster and humanitarian relief organization for Ukraine.
 Elena is a certified transformation/hypnotist trained at the HCH Institute and currently leads Your Inner Wisdom, where she provides hypnotherapy services.
 Based in New York, Elena has also served as a volunteer financial advisor for StrongMinds for more than three years.